LucianoBatista/deep-learning/reviews.md

 ```

 - We need 3 more stuffs for out model: **optimizer**, **loss function**, **metrics** to monitor during training and testing.

+- **optimizer**: the mechanism through which the model will update itself based on training data it sees, so as to improve its performance.
+- **loss function**: how to model will be able to measure its performance on the training data, and this how it will be able to steer itself in the right direction.
+- **Metrics to monitor**: We'll only care about accuracy or other metric.
+- **activation**: how the weighted sum of the input is transformed into an output from a node or nodes in a layer of the network.
+This kind of transformation allow you to capture different patterns on the data.

 We have here similar methods like sklearn: